rubenafo/docker-spark-cluster/README.md

 * you can experiment with an almost-real network setup
 * experience network issues from wrong Hadoop installation
-* simulate scalability, downtimes and rebalance by adding/removing nodes to the network automagically
+* simulate scalability, downtimes and rebalance by adding/removing nodes to the network automagically There is a Medium article related to this: https://medium.com/@rubenafo/running-a-spark-cluster-setup-in-docker-containers-573c45cceabf

 ## Installation
 1) Clone this repository